-Days per week 4 to 5 Equipment needed: As the exercise becomes easier to perform, gradually increase the resistance by adding an ankle weight.
-Begin with a 5 lb. weight and gradually progress to a greater level of resistance, up to a 10 lb. weight.
+Equipment needed: As the exercise becomes easier to perform, gradually increase the resistance by adding an ankle weight.
+Begin with a 5-pound weight and gradually progress to a greater level of resistance, up to a 10-pound weight.
 If you have access to a fitness center, this exercise can also be performed on a weight machine.
-A fitness assistant at your performed on a weight machine.
 A fitness assistant at your gym can instruct you on how to use the machines safely.